 Now, here is how to let people add comments on your posts and also pages.

-By doing that, WordPress will let visitors leave a comment on your posts, however, if your theme down not support the new WordPress comments.php file functions, then, it won’t work.
+By doing that, WordPress will let visitors leave a comment on your posts, however, if your theme does not support the new WordPress comments.php file functions, then, it won’t work.
 In this case, verify that your blog theme is up to date.

 Here is how to verify that your theme allows comments and how you can enable the option.
 WordPress themes (the good ones) come with an option in the customize that lets you enable or disable comments sitewide.